Why You Need a Vinyl Collection App

 The cross-platform story is CLZ's biggest advantage.
 If you use an iPhone and your partner uses Android, CLZ works for both of you.
 The web interface gives you desktop access without needing a native Mac or Windows app.

 But CLZ is a general music cataloging tool, not a vinyl-specific app.
 It handles CDs, digital albums, and streaming alongside vinyl.
 This generalist approach means the vinyl-specific features are limited.
-No Discogs sync.
+It can import entries rather than offering live two-way Discogs sync.
 No NFC.
 No Apple TV.
 No pressing-level detail in the way Discogs-connected apps offer.
-And the subscription model, while cheaper than Groovv, still adds up over time.
-About $30 per year, or $90 over three years.
+And the subscription model still adds up over time.
+About $19.99 per year on mobile, or roughly $60 over three years.

 Strengths: Cross-platform (iPhone, Android, Web).
 Reliable barcode scanning.
 Large database.
 Long track record.

 Weaknesses: Not vinyl-focused.
-No Discogs sync.
+No two-way Discogs sync (import only).
 No NFC.
 Subscription pricing.
 No Apple TV.
 Generic music cataloging rather than vinyl-specific features.

 The Pricing Question